The Unknown Talents of the Rolly Pollie

 Some other facts about Armadillidium vulgare…

-The female can lay up to 100 eggs and store them in a pouch.
+The female can lay up to 100 eggs and store them in the above mentioned marsupium.
 They grow by molting or shedding their skin and have a three year life expectancy.
 “One very unique quality that these crustaceans possess is their ability to safely remove heavy metals from soil.
 For this reason, they are an important tool for cleaning up soil contaminated with pollutants like lead, cadmium and arsenic.
 In coal spoils and slag heaps, pill bugs come in handy.
 They take in heavy metals like lead and cadmium and crystallize these ions in their guts.
 The heavy metal toxins are then made into spherical deposits in the mid gut.
 With this special cleanup property, pill bugs survive where most creatures can’t, in the most contaminated sites.
 The magic of the pill bugs helps reestablish healthy soil and prevents toxic metal ions from leaching into the groundwater.
 This means pill bugs are also protecting well water from becoming contaminated while stabilizing soils.”